ARmrCode/monitoring_flux_kbot/README.md

 ## Components

+- **OpenTelemetry** - Framework for collecting metrics, logs, and traces from distributed systems for observability.
 - **Flux** — GitOps operator for automated reconciliation of configuration.
 - **Prometheus** — Monitoring system for collecting metrics.
 - **Loki** — Log aggregation system optimized for Kubernetes.